nathanieldeines/digital-share/index.md

 ### About This Demonstration
 Hello Sharers! *Transcriptions "R" Us* is a demonstration of **just one possible way to process crowdsourced transcriptions** into usable data.
 This is **not meant for general users**.
-This is **something special we whipped up just for you Digital Sharers**  to provide a window into some of the more interesting aspects of crowdsourcing transcriptions, as well as reveal some of the issues and questions this method provokes.
+This is **something special we whipped up just for you Digital Sharers** to provide you with a window into some of the more interesting aspects of crowdsourcing transcriptions, as well as reveal some of the issues and questions this method provokes.

 ### Instructions